 - Linux x64 where the /proc/kcore file is in place (eg. Ubuntu, Redhat)

-This tutorial in particular focuses on the linux live agent.
+This tutorial in particular focuses on the Windows live agent.
 You will need to adjust command line syntax to suit.

 Create a repository for storing the image